CXInc/trellfire/README.md

     cp settings.json.example settings.json

+You'll have to decide on one of these three available authorization methods:

+  * username - The GitHub username of the user must be on a whitelist
+  * github-org - The user must belong to the specified GitHub org
+  * none - All authenticated users are authorized.
+This is used in the demo, but may also be reasonable if you're using Trellfire on a server that isn't publicly accessible.

-Edit it to add the configuration values you'll be using:
+Edit it to add the configuration values you'll be using

   * appName - Shows up in the app header
-  * authorizationMethod - Either "github-org" or "username"
+  * authorizationMethod - Either "github-org", "username" or "none"
   * authorizedUsernames - When authorizationMethod is "username", this is the array of GitHub usernames authorized to use the app
   * org - When authorizationMethod is "github-org", this is the GitHub org name that users must belong to in order to access the app
   * trelloBoardId - Open the board in Trello, and go to Menu -> Share, Print, and Export... -> Export JSON.
 The first id is the board ID.